Free Things To Do This Weekend Across Orange County

 CHECK OUT OUR FULL CALENDAR HERE

-Voice reporters work hard every weekday to help residents save tax dollars and hold leaders accountable.
+Voice reporters work hard to help residents save tax dollars and hold leaders accountable.

-To stay connected during the week, consider signing up for the free Voice of OC daily email newsletter.
+You can cut through the noise every morning by reading the free Voice of OC daily email newsletter.

-Make sure to bookmark the Voice of OC calendar to stay ahead of key civic meetings.
+And don’t forget to bookmark the Voice of OC calendar to stay ahead of key civic meetings during the week.

-During the weekend, it’s the newsroom’s aim to connect residents to all the free services and assets their collective tax dollars are providing in real time.
+That same kind of reporting now fuels a vibrant weekend calendar, choc full of free services and assets your tax dollars finance.

-Brea Library will host a family storytime with songs, rhymes and books.
+The Tustin Library will be hosting a family storytime for all ages.

 Cost: Free